 If you’re dead, you’re not earning unless you can get a job as a poltergeist in the next world.
 Try justifying that to your spouse as the reason for not getting life cover.

-But what if you you don’t actually die but you fall ill and can’t work – a much more likely event as you get older – can you insurer against that?
-Yessiree Bob.
+But what if you don’t actually die, but you fall ill and can’t work – a much more likely event as you get older – can you insure against that?

-If you’re unable to do you job due to any medical recognised conditions for over four weeks, Income Protection (sometimes called Salary Protection) pays you a replacement salary of up to 75 percent of your income.
+If you cannot do your job for more than four weeks due to any medical recognised condition, Income Protection (sometimes called Salary Protection) pays you a replacement salary of up to 75 per cent of your income.
 It will continue to pay out until you get back to work or retire.

-But it’s not all about staying out of work and getting “free money”, trust me you’ll soon get bored.
-The best income protection policies include rehabilitation and retraining benefits so you can get back to work and feel like you’re contributing to society again.
+But it’s not all about staying out of work and getting “free money”, trust me, you’ll soon get bored.
+The best income protection policies include rehabilitation and retraining benefits so you can return to work and feel like you’re contributing to society again.

 Finally, let’s look at the final type of cover available

-Serious Illness Cover is similar to Income Protection in that it pays out while you’re above the ground.
-If life insurance and mortgage protection are really death insurances, income protection and serious illness cover are living insurances.
+Serious Illness Cover is similar to Income Protection because it pays out while you’re above the ground.
+Think of life insurance and mortgage protection as death insurance, income protection and serious illness coverage are living insurance.

 The next eight serious illnesses altogether account for approximately 17% of all claims paid

 So the other 87 illnesses account for just 3% of all claims.
-What I’m trying to get at is don’t be blindsided by the insurer shouting about covering the largest amount of illnesses.
-What you need to find is the insurer who offers the widest definition for the Big 8 illnesses outline above.
+What I’m trying to get at is don’t be blind-sided by the insurer shouting about covering the largest amount of illnesses.
+You need to find the insurer that offers the widest definition for the Big 8 illnesses outlined above.

-Let’s get this out of the way: while Life Insurance is magic when your family needs it most, it’s a pain in the arse when you’re coughing up the cash every month so you want to make sure you get the best one.
+Let’s get this out of the way: while Life Insurance is magic when your family needs it most, it’s a pain in the arse when you’re coughing up the cash every month, so you want to ensure you get the best one.
 But is there a “best” life insurance provider?

 However, we do have one guiding question for you:

-However, as nice as it is to have a a face to face with someone, you may be about to get ripped off by that sharp suit.
+However, as nice as having a face-to-face with someone, you may be about to get ripped off by that sharp suit.

-Going direct to an insurer puts you in a similar place, because you’re limited to the Life Insurance products that the insurer offers e.g Aviva only sell Aviva products, Irish Life only sell Irish Life products.
+Going direct to an insurer puts you in a similar place because you’re limited to the Life Insurance products that the insurer offers, e.g. Aviva only sells Aviva products, and Irish Life only sells Irish Life products.

 A couple more tips for you if you’re still not convinced:

-If you’re stuck for time and you want to get cover with the least amount of hassle, please complete my financial questionnaire and I’ll be right back with a personalised recommendation.
+If you’re stuck for time and want to get covered with the least amount of hassle, please complete my financial questionnaire, and I’ll be right back with a personalised recommendation.

 Still on the fence?
-Why not check out our free Guide to Life Insurance cover in the meantime.
+Why not check out our free Guide to Life Insurance cover.

-It goes without saying that everything we discuss will be in strict confidence… but I’ll say it anyway, just to be sure, like.
+It goes without saying that everything we discuss will be in strict confidence… but I’ll say it anyway, just to be sure.

 By the way, this is what you should have done in your 30s…I hope you’re not back here in your 50s looking for help 🙂